daniela-gingold/wazer-identification/README.md

 - **input** is an image
 - **output** is "wazer" in case at least one wazer was detected in an image, "no wazer" otherwise .

-For example, the image below conatins wazers, the output will be "wazer":
+For example, the image below conatining wazers, the output will be "wazer":
 ![image](/images/img1.jpg)

-Hovewer, the following image doesn't contain any wazer except for waze logo.
+Hovewer, the following image doesn't contain any wazer except for the waze logo.
 Thus, the expected result will be "no wazer"
 ![img5](/images/img5.jpg)

 In order to run this project, beside the files in this repository, download [model_1](https://drive.google.com/drive/folders/1grwC-OLDYLe3nwEdrdYi75Q5ZnSG85aM?usp=sharingo).